Cardinals vs. Giants Player Props Betting Odds

-Paul Goldschmidt and LaMonte Wade Jr are two of the players with prop bets available when the St. Louis Cardinals and the San Francisco Giants meet at Busch Stadium on Tuesday (first pitch at 7:45 PM ET).
+Player prop bet odds for Paul Goldschmidt and others are listed when the St. Louis Cardinals host the San Francisco Giants at Busch Stadium on Wednesday at 1:15 PM ET.

 Bet on this matchup or its props with BetMGM!